 Overview - on-premises Active Directory Domain Services authentication over SMB for Azure file shares

-Azure Files supports identity-based authentication over Server Message Block (SMB) through two types of Domain Services: Azure Active Directory Domain Services (Azure AD DS) and on-premises Active Directory Domain Services (AD DS).
-Using either identity-based authentication method allows you to integrate the process of accessing your Azure file shares with your existing identity-based authentication process, instead of having to manage it separately.
-This series of articles focus on enabling and configuring on-premises AD DS for authentication with Azure file shares.
+Azure Files supports identity-based authentication over Server Message Block (SMB) through two types of Domain Services: on-premises Active Directory Domain Services (AD DS) and Azure Active Directory Domain Services (Azure AD DS).
+We strongly recommend you to review the How it works section to select the right domain service for authentication.
+The setup is different depending on the domain service you choose.
+These series of articles focus on enabling and configuring on-premises AD DS for authentication with Azure file shares.

 If you are new to Azure file shares, we recommend reading our planning guide before reading the following series of articles.